Best Treks From Sankri

 Bali Pass Trek is a legendary trek connecting Yamunotri and Har ki Dun Valley taking you to a staggering height of 4950M (16,240 FT).
 Taking you across the alpine meadows of Dev Thatch and the beautiful Ruinsara Tal, the Bali Pass Trek is meant for seasoned trekkers only with prior trekking experience.
-The trek offers you stunning views of Swargarohini, Bandarpoonch and Kalanag peaks.
+The trek offers you stunning views of Swargarohini, Bandarpoonch, and Kalanag peaks.
 Being one of the most offbeat trails, the trek to Bali Pass is as thrilling as it can get with a steep knife ridge walk towards the pass following a steep descent which will make you push your limits and challenge you to the core.
-This trek is for all avid and experienced trekkers who wish to take it up a notch and trek to a pass that takes you across steep ascents and descents, narrow trails and an adventure packed pass crossing.
+Bali pass trek is for all avid and experienced trekkers who wish to take it up a notch and trek to a pass that takes you across steep ascents and descents, narrow trails and an adventure-packed pass crossing.

 Trek Distance: 56 km